KDE/mygnuhealth/doc/mygnuhealth.rst

 main components:

 * **Health Tracker**: This section records quantifiable events, from the biological, lifestyle and psychological domains.

 * **Book of Life**: The book of life is your personal health diary, made of *Pages of Life*.
-From the genetic and molecular components to the social events throughout your life that make you a unique individual.
+From the genetic and molecular components, to the social events throughout your life that make you a unique individual.

 .. note:: The main screen components and layout might change from one release
     to another.